 Review plot plan to add impervious surfaces to confirm compliance with Wildcat Permit conditions

-Al Loomis, McKenzie Engineering present along with applicant Mike McAvoy.
-Mr. Loomis noted that the property currently includes a pool with a paver patio; they are seeking to add a cabana to the rear of property; to do so and still comply with the impervious coverage requirements of the property, they are proposing to convert the existing concrete driveway into pervious pavers and replace the polymeric sand in the patio with pervious filler material to make the patio pervious.
+Al Loomis, McKenzie Engineering, waspresent, along with applicant Mike McAvoy.
+Mr. Loomis noted that the property currently includes a pool with a paver patio; they are seeking to add a cabana to the rear of property.
+To do so and still comply with the impervious coverage requirements for the Wildcat Subdivision and Special Permit, they are proposing to convert the existing concrete driveway into pervious pavers and replace the polymeric sand in the patio with pervious filler material to make the patio pervious.
 PB peer review engineer John Chessia has reviewed the proposal and expressed concern about ensuring the driveway is in fact pervious.

 Planner Quirk has talked with Water Commission Vice Chair Peter Dillon, who indicated the lot is located in the Aquifer Protection District, and thus subject to recharge requirements for impervious coverage above a certain threshold; for this lot, it was estimated the proposal as submitted would require about 2000 sq ft of recharge.
+In addition, the APD prohibits pervious driveways, so the proposal to make the driveway pervious is problematic.
+Finally, the existing conditions at the property do not conform to the limitation on impervious surfaces.
+The maximum is already exceeded.

-Mr. Loomis noted meeting these additional requirements would be a tall task, citing poor soils in the area and high water table.
-The lots in the Wildcat development are just half an acre and were approved with a 20% impervious cap, which was the standard they designed to.
-Mr. McAvoy asked if his proposal could be “grandfathered in,” but Planner Quirk noted that legally, grandfathering applies to existing and not new structures.
+Mr. Loomis noted meeting the APD ZBL requirements for the cabana project would be a tall task, citing poor soils in the area and high water table.
+The lots in the Wildcat OSRD Development are just half an acre in area and were approved with a 20% impervious surface cap, which was the standard they designed to.
+Mr. McAvoy asked if his proposal could be “grandfathered in” as to the APD - but Planner Quirk noted that legally, grandfathering applies to lawfully pre-existing situations and that’s not the case here. .

 All discussed possible solutions that would allow the lot to meet the recharge requirements, including drywells, grading along the back property line to capture runoff, and rain gardens or infiltration basins; challenges include achieving sufficient groundwater separation, storage capacity, and infiltration rates.
 The HOA does not allow crushed stone driveways.
 Mr. McAvoy is willing to use the back area of yard for solutions, and possibly shrink the cabana to reduce the recharge requirement.
 Chair Greenberg suggested that they work to redesign the proposal and utilize modeling to see how the standard can be met.

-Planner Quirk noted she has been discussing amending the APD bylaw to allow for lower recharge requirements in Zone 3 and the Wildcat OSRD with Mr. Dillon, Water Superintendent Jason Federico, and Health Agent Ben Margro.
-The Board also discussed amending the subdivision decision to increase the allowed impervious coverage to 30%, or mitigating for a 10 year instead of a 100 year storm; these would require a public hearing with notification to abutters to the subdivision.
+Planner Quirk noted she has been discussing amending the APD bylaw to allow for lower recharge requirements in Zone 3 (which would cover the Wildcat OSRD Development) with Mr. Dillon, Water Superintendent Jason Federico, and Health Agent Ben Margro.
+The Board also discussed the potential of amending the Wildcat subdivision and special permit decisions to increase the allowed impervious coverage to 30%, and/or substitution a 10-year instead of a 100-year storm recharge requirement.
+Such changes would require a public hearing with notification to abutters.
+The impact could be far reaching.

-Stetson Woods
+Stetson Woods VROD Special Permit Application

-The public meeting is scheduled for June 28.
+The public meeting for the new application is scheduled for June 28.

 APPROVAL OF MINUTES